Battle of Saniyy: Background

-The manoeuvre of Khalid
+Manoeuvre of Khalid

 The remaining objectives were Muzayyah and the Saniyy and Zumial, Khalid ibn al-Walid selected Muzayyah.
 The other was a smaller objective and could be dealt with later without difficulty as by now the exact location of the imperial camps at Muzayyah, Saniyy and Zumial had been established by Khalid's agents, and to deal with this objective he designed a manoeuvre which, seldom practiced in history, is one of the most difficult to control and co-ordinate-a simultaneous converging attack from three directions made at night.

-The battle
+Battle

 Khalid decided to repeat the manoeuvre of Muzayyah.
 His army would operate in three corps as before.
 From Muzayyah the corps would march on separate axes and converge for the attack on Saniyy on a predetermined night and time.
 Khalid advanced on the direct route from Muzayyah while the other corps moved wide on his flanks.
 On the appointed night and at the appointed time – in the second week of November 633 (first week of Ramazan, 12 Hijri) – the three corps fell upon the Arab camp at Saniyy.
 This time even fewer Arabs survived the slaughter.
 The women and children and many youths, however, were spared, and taken captive.
 The Arab commander, Rabi'a bin Bujair was killed.